 However, stakeholders such as developers, business users, and even other architects don’t have the time to go through different architectural views to understand the architecture implications.
 For example, business users want a clear understanding of the changes that will occur and ensure that the architecture meets their business needs.
 Other domain architects want a clear understanding of the architecture’s key aspects, including the rationale and alternatives the architect team considered during the envisioning phase.

 As an architect, you may face different challenges or business needs which can be achieved by different options or you need to choose a specific pattern or style.
-In a way to decide that you will have to go through a process and long discussions why you need to take these decisions and recommend them rather considering other ones.
+As a way to decide that you will have to go through a process and long discussions about why you need to take these decisions and recommend them rather considering other ones.

 In this article, I will try to illustrate what is the architecture decisions, their benefits and how to document them.

 “In software engineering and software architecture design, architectural decisions(ADs) are design decisions that address architecturally significant requirements; they are perceived as hard to make and/or costly to change.” – Wikipedia